Caxton Hall: History of the structure

 Following a design competition set by the parishes of St Margaret and St John, the chosen design was a proposal by William Lee and F.J.
 Smith in an ornate Francois I style using red brick and pink sandstone, with slate roofs.
 The foundation stone was laid by the philanthropist, Baroness Burdett-Coutts, on 29 March 1882.
 The facility, which contained two public halls known as the Great and York Halls, was opened as "Westminster Town Hall" in 1883.

 The building ceased to be the local seat of government after the creation of the enlarged City of Westminster in 1900.
-It was renamed Caxton Hall at that time to commemorate the printer, William Caxton, who had worked in the almonry of Westminster Abbey.
+It was renamed Caxton Hall at that time to commemorate the printer, William Caxton, who had worked nearby in the almonry of Westminster Abbey.

 However the halls continued to be used for a variety of purposes including public meetings and musical concerts.
 A central entrance porch and canopy were added in the mid-20th century, now removed.